Our Services

 Play Therapy is a specialised form of therapy that helps children express and process difficult thoughts and emotions through play, rather than relying solely on words.
 For many children, play is their natural language - offering a safe, familiar way to explore what they are thinking, feeling, or experiencing.

 Using creative tools such as art, sand trays, clay, puppets, and movement, children can communicate what may be too complex, confusing, or overwhelming to articulate verbally.
-Play Therapy allows children to “play out” what they struggle to say, helping them build emotional awareness, self-regulation, and resilience.

 Therapeutic Life Story Work (Rose Model)

 Therapeutic Life Story Work (TLSW) is a structured, evidence-based approach that helps children, young people, and adults make sense of their past experiences, particularly those involving trauma, loss, or separation.
-The model supports individuals in understanding their personal histories and building stronger, healthier relationships in the present.

 The Rose Model of Therapeutic Life Story Work is the first model of its kind to be independently researched and validated.
 Studies show it achieves powerful outcomes for people with complex needs, including those who have experienced foster care, adoption, or disrupted family relationships.